gitter-badger/JsFormat/README.md

 ## Features
 * javascript/json formatting (obviously)
 * all settings are customizable (whitespace, formatting style, etc..)
+* fine-grained control over when JsFormat is available based on file extension, syntax, etc...
 * .jsbeautifyrc settings files support for even more control on a per-project basis
 * puts the cursor back in the same location it was before formatting (accounts for whitespace/newline changes)
 * Sublime Text 3 support
 ## Settings
 JsFormat uses whatever tab/indent settings are configured with the standard ```translate_tabs_to_spaces``` and ```tab_size``` sublime settings.